Skip to main content

 }

-For these, the MCP server may also need env vars like MS_CLIENT_ID / MS_CLIENT_SECRET — those are handled separately by the OneCLI gateway’s secret injection.
+For these, the MCP server may also need env vars like MS_CLIENT_ID / MS_CLIENT_SECRET, which are handled separately by the OneCLI gateway’s secret injection.

 Forcing a token refresh